-Scott Benwell, Superintendent General Note: Due to Covid & lack of replacements at Senior Management level vacation days not used were paid out - While compensation decisions for the role of Superintendent rest solely with the Board of Education, there was an expectation that compensation decisions for this position would be included within the spirit of the public sector compensation freeze as announced by the Minister of Finance on August 31, 2020.
-The Board has elected to apply this policy to the Superintendent position and no performance-based salary increase was awarded in recognition of the 2020/21 performance year Boe Beardsmore, Director of Instruction General Note: Due to Covid & lack of replacements at Senior Management level vacation days not used were paid out -This position did not meet criteria for inclusion in the 2020/21 executive compensation freeze, which came into effect on August 31, 2020.
-As a result, this individual was eligible to receive a performance-based increase for the 2021/22 performance year D'Arcy R Deacon, Director of Instruction-Human Resources General Note: Due to Covid & lack of replacements at Senior Management level vacation days not used were paid out -This position did not meet criteria for inclusion in the 2020/21 executive compensation freeze, which came into effect on August 31, 2020.
-As a result, this individual was eligible to receive a performance-based increase for the 2021/22 performance year Jesse Elizabeth Guy, Secretary Treasurer General Note: Due to Covid & lack of replacements at Senior Management level vacation days not used were paid out - This position met criteria for inclusion in the 2020/21 executive compensation freeze, which came into effect on August 31, 2020.
-As a result, this individual was ineligible to receive a performance-based increase for the 2020/21 performance year
+Christine Perkins, Superintendent General Note: While compensation decisions for the role of Superintendent rest solely with the Board of Education, there was an expectation that compensation decisions for this position would be included within the spirit of the public sector compensation freeze as announced by the Minister of Finance on August 31, 2020.
+The Board has elected not to apply this policy to the Superintendent position and performance-based salary increase was awarded in recognition of the 2020/21 performance year.
+Employee resigned to go to another District as at July 31/21.
+Other Note: Equivalent after-tax to cost of LTD Disability Premium paid by employee.
+Patricia Ann Smillie, Superintendent General Note: This employee began employment with the district on August 1, 2021, and so the 2020/2021 executive compensative freeze did not apply.
+Other Note: Other - equivalent after tax to cost of LTD disability premium paid by employee Holitzki Deanna, Director of Instruction General Note: This position did not meet criteria for inclusion in the 2020/21 executive compensation freeze, which came into effect on August 31, 2020.
+As a result, this individual was eligible to receive a performance-based increase for the 2020/21 performance year.
+Other Note: Equivalent after-tax to cost of LTD Disability Premium paid by employee.
+Benjamin Eaton, Director of Instruction General Note: This position did not meet criteria for inclusion in the 2020/21 executive compensation freeze, which came into effect on August 31, 2020.
+As a result, this individual was eligible to receive a performance-based increase for the 2020/21 performance year.
+Other Note: Equivalent after-tax to cost of LTD Disability Premium paid by employee.
+Johan Glaudemans, Secretary Treasurer General Note: This employee began employment with the district on April 12, 2022, and so the 2020/2021 executive compensation freeze did not apply.
+New Secretary Treasurer as at April 12/22.
+Other Note: Equivalent after-tax to cost of LTD Disability Premium paid by employee.
+Michael McLellan, Secretary-Treasurer & CFO General Note: This position met criteria for inclusion in the 2020/21 executive compensation freeze, which came into effect on August 31, 2020.
+As a result, this individual was ineligible to receive a performance-based increase for the 2020/21 performance year.
+Employee left to another District as at Jan 31/22.
+Perquisite/Other Allowance Note: Equivalent after-tax to cost of LTD Disability Premium paid by employee.
+Chandra Singh, Director General Note: This position did not meet criteria for inclusion in the 2020/21 executive compensation freeze, which came into effect on August 31, 2020.
+As a result, this individual was eligible to receive a performance-based increase for the 2020/21 performance year.
+Other Note: Equivalent after-tax to cost of LTD Disability Premium paid by employee.